 Do you have to be gay to attend?

-No, you don’t!
-Birmingham Pride is a celebration of the lesbian, gay, bisexual and transgender community - but everyone is welcome to join in the celebrations.
+No you don’t!
+Birmingham Pride is a celebration of the lesbian, gay, bisexual and transgender community but everyone is welcome to join in the fun.

-However, any individuals who’re found to have been homophobic or transphobic will be ejected from the Pride site.
+However, any individuals who are found to have been homophobic or transphobic will be ejected from the Pride site.

 Anti-social or homophobic behaviour?

-Birmingham Pride operates ZERO TOLERANCE towards anti-social or homophobic/transphobic behaviour.
+Birmingham Pride operate a ZERO TOLERANCE policy towards anti-social or homophobic/transphobic behaviour.
 We reserve the right to eject anybody from the festival site.

 Can we take alcohol and drinks into Pride?